This Song: Music video

 Harrison directed a music video for the song, which was filmed in a Los Angeles courthouse and satirised the 1976 plagiarism hearing.
 The clip was first shown on the 20 November 1976 episode of Saturday Night Live hosted by Paul Simon, in which Harrison was a special musical guest.
 It features Harrison in a courtroom along with a cast of many of his friends (dressed up as the jury, bailiff, defence experts).
 Drummer Jim Keltner appears as the judge and the Rolling Stones' Ronnie Wood (dressed as a "Pepperpot" character) mimics Idle's falsetto words; Harrison's girlfriend (later wife), Olivia Arias, appears between the people of the jury.
-The clip ends with Harrison playing guitar, with one hand handcuffed to a courtroom guard.
+The clip ends with Harrison playing guitar, with one hand handcuffed to a courtroom guard, portrayed by Harry Nilsson.

 Chicago radio station WLS, which gave "This Song" much airplay, ranked it as the 72nd most popular hit of 1977.
 It reached number 7 on their survey of 15 January 1977.